-Given the mapping constraints involved in this regional analysis the primary result, in terms of actionable preventative management information, was identifying the location of these sensitive feature/conditions within the PPSA.
-The next sections describe a type of analysis that, in subsequent efforts, can provide information regarding specific surface condition management that can be employed to reduce WH level.
+Given the mapping constraints involved in this regional analysis the primary result, in terms of actionable preventative management information, was identifying the location within the PPSA.
+The next sections describe a type of analysis that, in subsequent efforts, can provide information regarding specific surface condition management that can be employed to reduce WHR level.

-SUBSEQUENT ANALYSIS USING THE WH DATABASE - MULTI-STAGE APPROACH
+SUBSEQUENT ANALYSIS USING THE WHR DATABASE - MULTI-STAGE APPROACH

 An important type of analysis that becomes possible after the creation of a regional database is referred to as a multi-stage analysis.
-In this type of analysis, effort can be focused on a smaller portion of the total area covered by identifying an attribute class that would be beneficial to examine in greater detail.
-In the PPSA assessment the initial stage product generated is a geo-referenced database covering 79,134 acres, whose primary attribute breakdown was into areas of homogeneous wildfire hazard.
-Subsequent to this study, a a planning-level decision could be made to focus attention on the "High" WH, that covers 31,739 acres of the current study area, representing only 41 percent of the area addressed by the first stage analyses.
+In this type of analysis effort can be focused on a smaller portion of the total area covered by identifying an attribute class that would be beneficial to examine in greater detail.
+In the PPSA assessment the initial stage product generated is a geo-referenced database covering 79,134 acres, whose primary attribute breakdown was into areas of homogeneous wildfire hazard risk.
+Subsequent to a planning-level decision to focus attention on the "High" WHR, that covers 31,739 acres and representing only 41 percent of the Stage 1 product area.
 A primary benefit to further analysis at this second stage is the ability to utilize a smaller minimum mapping area and thus better account for the surface condition heterogeneity.
-In this particular example, a third stage analysis is possible; a focus on the tracts of USFS/ENF that are located within the "High" WH category.
-Knowing where these lands are strategically and what WH-related conditions exist is information that will greatly assist in cooperative wildfire mitigation efforts.
-This three-stage structure is illustrated in Figure 10, where Stage 1 is constituted by the three levels of WH (polygons with green, yellow and red shading), Stage 2 is the area of the red-shaded "High" WH level, and Stage 3 is the area inside the white-bordered polygons.
+In this particular example a third stage analysis is possible; a focus on the tracts of USFS/ENF that are located within the "High" WHR category.
+Knowing where these lands are strategically and what WHR-related conditions exist is information that will greatly assist in cooperative wildfire mitigation efforts.
+This three-stage structure is illustrated in Figure 10 where Stage 1 is constituted by the three levels of WHR (polygons with green, yellow and red shading), Stage 2 is the area of the red-shaded "High" WHR level, and Stage 3 is the area inside the white-bordered polygons.

-It is recommended that further planning use of the results of this initial study involve identifying second-tier studies whose analyses be designed appropriate to the greater level of detail available at each stage.
-Possible second-tier themes would be:
+It is a recommendation that further planning use of this study consider selecting Stage 2 attribute themes, or even additional stages, and that analyses be designed appropriate to the greater level of detail available at each stage.
+Possible Stage 2 themes would be:

-- Vulnerable communities would permit identifying specific management approaches to the surface conditions that are leading to the vulnerability - Critical road segments would permit identifying specific management approaches to the surface conditions that are leading to the vulnerability - High-tension electrical transmission infrastructure - identifying adequacy of existing clearance conditions in general and locating areas of current critical hazard - Conditions on special jurisdictions that would require cooperative WH mitigation management efforts - Closer examination of the potential for the creation of "firestorm" conditions
+- Vulnerable communities would permit identifying specific management approaches to the surface conditions that are leading to the vulnerability - Critical road segments would permit identifying specific management approaches to the surface conditions that are leading to the vulnerability - High tension electrical transmission infrastructure - identifying adequacy of existing clearance conditions in general and locating areas of current critical risk - Conditions on special jurisdictions that would require cooperative WHR mitigation management efforts - Closer examination of the potential for the creation of "firestorm" conditions

 FIGURE 7.
-MAP OF THE DISTRIBUTION OF WILDFIRE HAZARD LEVELS AND TRACTS OF LAND WITHIN THE JURISDICTION OF THE USFS/ENF
+MAP OF THE DISTRIBUTION OF WHR LEVELS AND TRACTS OF LAND WITHIN THE JURISDICTION OF THE USFS/ENF

-Demographics & High Hazard Communities
+Demographics & High Risk Communities